sgorgutsa/Getting-and-Cleaning-Data-Week4-Project/README.md

 More comments are provided in the script itself and CodeBook.md

-Note: since in my case source dataset in NOT in the same directory as the R script, a variable 'path2data' is introduced.
-It should contain path to the directory into which you unzipped 'UCI HAR Dataset'.

 # Structure of the independent tidy data set
 "tidydata.txt" contais 188 rows and 88 columns.
 The data for is grouped first by Subject (ID of the test subject, from 1 to 30), then by Actitivity.
 There are 6 types of Activity possible: